 On the inpatient service, the evaluation will be collectively completed by the resident and attending physicians with whom the student has worked the two weeks prior.
+Please complete the self-assessment form and submit it to your resident and/or attending physician prior to their completion of your evaluation.
 It is recommended that they have face-to-face feedback with you regarding this evaluation after it is completed.

 On the outpatient service, please have your primary care anchors complete the mid-rotation evaluation form during the 4-week block; this should be completed after the first two weeks of the rotation.
+Please complete your self-assessment and provide it to these physicians before they complete the evaluation.
 It is recommended that they have face-to-face feedback with you regarding this evaluation after it is completed.
 The score for this evaluation will be the averaged score from the anchors.
 At the end of the four-week outpatient block, please provide final evaluation forms to your primary care anchors and the subspecialty physicians with whom you have worked.
 Please note that the final clinical performance evaluation grade for this will be determined as follows: 50% from the averaged scores from the primary care anchors and 50% from the averaged scores of the subspecialty physicians.